Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

   * `fetch` <formula>:
     Downloads the tarball or checks out from VCS for the given <formula>.
 For tarballs, also prints MD5 and SHA1 checksums.

+  * `audit`:
+    Checks all formulae for Homebrew coding style violations.

 ## ENVIRONMENT